 Portsmouth

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Portsmouth local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Portsmouth, on Portsea Island in Hampshire, is a historic naval city with a strong maritime identity.
+Overview ⁞ Portsmouth, on Portsea Island in Hampshire, is a historic naval city with a strong maritime identity.
 The Historic Dockyard houses HMS Victory and the Mary Rose, while the Spinnaker Tower offers panoramic views.
 Southsea provides beaches, a pier, and gardens, while the city centre has shopping and cultural venues.
 The Solent surrounds the city, giving it an almost entirely coastal setting.
 Portsmouth’s geography is defined by its harbour, naval heritage, and waterfront.

+Who governs Portsmouth?
 The local government for this district is: Portsmouth City Council (Unitary Authority).

 Constituencies in Portsmouth